editorless/editorless/README.md

-# Blog Editor
+# Editorless

-This is a simple blog editor with those features:
+Write your blog posts with GitHub and Editorless, without thinking about deploying.

 1. GitHub Login
 2. Create new post by